 The Victorian Honour Roll of Women acknowledges and celebrates the achievements of women in Victoria.
 It’s one way that outstanding women leaders receive the recognition they deserve for their contributions.

 Inductees come from all walks of life and have demonstrated inspirational leadership and excellence in their field.

-Nominations for the 2019 Victorian Honour Roll of Women have closed.
+Nominations for the 2020 Victorian Honour Roll of Women are now open.

 Who can be nominated?

 Since 2001, over 600 women have been honoured for their significant and lasting contribution to Victoria, Australia and beyond.
 They are recognised for their achievements in a broad range of activities, including science, arts, environment, law, social justice, research, health, media and education.
 Inductees have come from culturally and linguistically diverse and Aboriginal communities.

 You can nominate someone to the Honour Roll if they:

 - have made a significant and lasting contribution at a local, state, national or international level

 - were born in Victoria, have spent a considerable part of their life in Victoria, or have made a significant contribution to Victoria

 We encourage nominations of women from all walks of life including those from diverse communities, including Aboriginal women, women from culturally and linguistically diverse backgrounds and those from the LGBTI community.